hydephp/develop/docs/creating-content/compile-and-deploy.md

 ### General deployment

-In essence, all you need to do is copy the contents of the `_site` directory to a web server and you're done.
+In essence, all you need to do is copy the contents of the `_site` directory to a web server, and you're done.

 Once the site is compiled there is nothing to configure or worry about.